JaySharma424/ai-job-board/README.md

 - **Job listing deduplication is not yet implemented.** Every published job is currently assigned a fresh random UUID (`uuid.uuid4()`) rather than a deterministic one, both in MongoDB and in the corresponding Qdrant point.
 This means a duplicate or repeated publish action (e.g. an employer double-clicking "Submit") will create two identical entries rather than being caught.
 Dedup **is** working correctly elsewhere in the system — email registration, duplicate job applications, and saved-job toggles all check for existing records before writing — but that same check was not extended to job creation itself.
 The fix is straightforward: switch job creation to a deterministic ID derived from a normalized hash of the job's source, title, company, and posted date, mirroring the pattern already used for vector upserts.
 - **AI-based tagging is string-parsed, not LLM-extracted.** Job filters and tags (skills, category, experience level) currently come from direct structured input and lightweight string parsing rather than a dedicated Gemini extraction pass over unstructured job description text.
 The semantic matching layer (embeddings + Gemini reasoning) is fully AI-driven; the tagging/filtering layer is not.
 Closing this gap would mean adding an extraction step in the job ingestion pipeline (`employer.py`) that prompts Gemini to return structured tags from the raw description, then persists those alongside the existing fields.
-- **Platform-source filtering is not yet wired to a dedicated multi-source dataset selector.** The current job data flow does not yet expose a source dropdown (LinkedIn / Naukri / Indeed / Internshala) backed by the assignment-provided dataset as a first-class filter in the UI.
 - **No automated test suite.** Correctness has been validated through manual end-to-end runs of the candidate and employer flows rather than unit or integration tests.
 - **Cold starts on Render's free/starter tier.** The `sentence-transformers` model loads into memory on backend startup, so the first request after an idle period can be noticeably slower than steady-state.